temenostech/temenos-platform-documentation/docfx_project/home/techguides/factories.md

     - click **Next**
 ![factory-product-configuration](./images/factory-product-configuration.png)

-#### Test Configuration
+## Test Configuration
 The Test Configuration consists in in-build service tasks and is used to  trigger tests for a given factory-run, trigger export of application logs.
-    - **Select Workflow**: a drop-down list with factory workflows added by the Temenos team.
-In the future users will be able to create their own workflows.
-As of now, there is one default workflow that is assigned to the users.
+    - **Select Workflow**: a drop-down list with factory workflows that is either added by the Temenos team or can be created by the user.
 By request, the Temenos Cloud and DevOps team can provide 3 additional workflows (COB Workflow, Full Workflow and Two Steps without COB Workflow).
 Depending on the user's workflow, additional configuration steps may need to be followed.
 Below is an example of how the Full Workflow should be configured:
         - **Step 1**: select the test template, component, the number of VMs needed, the test stage and tick if the workflow should stop in case of failure.
 At the end of this step, when the first round of tests has been finished, the test VM will be deleted, but it will not stop the T24 environment (this will be done at the end of the workflow)
         - **Step 2**: type in the ID of the TSA.SERVICE record for which COB has to be run.
 The id can be either group specific id (eg: COB-1, COB-001) , company specific id (eg: COB-GB0010001) or COB
         - **Step 3**:  insert the template, component, the number of VMs needed and the test stage  where you would like to test the components